RubyMafia/Learn-Ruby/chapter1_basics/Introduction/2_execute_code.md

-#Introduction: Setup
+#Introduction: Execute Ruby Code
-##Execute Ruby Scripts

 There are two options to execute Ruby code:

 1. Create new file with Ruby extension (.rb) and then execute it from terminal.
 2. Create new REPL session to write and execute each instructions.

 We're going to see both ways in this tutorial.

 ###Option 1: Create a Ruby file and execute it from terminal.

 1. Create a new file from the Bash terminal.